michael-a-davis/tiny-island/NOTES.md

 # Release Notes

+### Alpha 1.2.8
+Likely the last update before Alpha 1.3.
+This update has focused primarily on scalability.
+Some changes to the architecture to account for more items, more crafting recipes, and a wider scope of tools and things to do.
+Copper nuggets can now be found through fishing.

 ### Alpha 1.2.7
 Fishing pole is now fully craftable and auto-equips to the X button.
 Architecture for checking whether you are in a valid fishing location has been implemented.
 I plan to flesh out the fishing feature so